Signedue/signedue.github.io/education.md

 Interestingly, smaller municipalities like **Silkeborg and Horsens** also make the top 10, suggesting that **not all educational growth is confined to the largest metros**.
 These outliers hint at regional strategies or institutions driving local educational success.

-> Geography plays a powerful role in shaping opportunity.
-The map makes one thing clear: **Denmark’s educational success is not shared equally — and the gap is spatial as well as social**.

----

-## 🌍 The Other Side of the Map: Underserved Regions
+## The Other Side of the Map: Underserved Regions

 While our previous map showed where education is thriving, it’s equally important to highlight where it's lacking. **Inequality in education is geographic** — and stark.